 A fever is when your child’s body temperature is higher than 38°C. A normal temperature range for children is 36.5°C-38°C.

-Causes of fever and high temperature in children
+Causes of fever and high temperature

-Children get fevers for all kinds of reasons.
+Children get fevers for many reasons.

 Most childhood infections are caused by viruses.
 Other infections might be caused by bacteria.
 Infections that might cause fever include: